AudranTourneur/docker-overengineered-chat/README.md

 [NGINX](https://www.nginx.com/) acts as a reverse-proxy and is the sole entry-point for the application to the Internet

 ### nginx-exporter
-To make NGINX data readable by Prometheus, an intermediate container is used to analyze NGINX and transform this information ([prometheus-exporter](https://hub.docker.com/r/prometheuscommunity/postgres-exporter))
+To make NGINX data readable by Prometheus, an intermediate container is used to analyze NGINX and create metrics ([prometheuscommunity/postgres-exporter](https://hub.docker.com/r/prometheuscommunity/postgres-exporter))

 ### postgres-exporter
-Similarly, Postgres is analyzed by an another container to generate information readable by Prometheus ([nginx/nginx-prometheus-exporter](https://hub.docker.com/r/nginx/nginx-prometheus-exporter))
+Similarly, Postgres is analyzed by another container to generate information readable by Prometheus ([nginx/nginx-prometheus-exporter](https://hub.docker.com/r/nginx/nginx-prometheus-exporter))

 ## Usage
 Just clone this repository and launch the `docker-compose.yml` file, hopefully, it should "just work".